PRX/backsaw.prx.org/README.md

 `npm run deploy` updates the `./.dist` directory, include the sfx bundle from jspm and any other app files, and pushes the files to S3. ***Use sparingly***, as it currently provides no protections against, and will deploy a broken feature branch without complaining.

-In order for a deploy to work, you must have a correctly configured `./aws.json` file for [gulp-s3](https://www.npmjs.com/package/gulp-s3).
-It should have an AWS key with access to the S3 bucket you're trying to deploy to.
+In order for a deploy to work, you should have you `~/.aws` credentials set up to have access to the applications S3 bucket.

 ## Notes